MBACP (Accred) Member of EMDR Association

 In this time I don’t tell you where to go nor do I judge your progress.
 It can be very helpful having someone looking at the map with you.
 If I point to what I see on the map, this may enhance your view. ― Juliana Hopkins

-I am a Counsellor registered with the BACP, since 2013.
-My work integrates modalities from a person centred core, to suit each unique individual.
+I am an accredited Counsellor, registered with the BACP, since 2013.
+My work integrates modalities from a psychodynamic core, to suit each unique individual.

 I began life in South East London where I worked caring first for the elderly, and then babies and children with the NHS, and then I moved to Cornwall to raise my own children.
 In Cornwall I qualified to be a counsellor and after 11 years there I relocated to the Scottish Borders.